6 Free Consulting Agreement Templates (with Retainer)

 The parties hereby agree to the aforementioned terms and conditions.

-A consulting agreement should generally include the details of both parties, i.e., the client and the consultant, the services offered by the consultant, the term of the arrangement, payment-related specifics (amount, method of payment, schedule, etc.), terms and conditions, a retainer, if needed and any other additional clauses, such as non-disclosure, exclusivity, and right-to-terminate clauses.
+A consulting contract should generally include the details of both parties, i.e., the client and the consultant, the services offered by the consultant, the terms of the arrangement, payment-related specifics (amount, method of payment, schedule, etc.), terms and conditions, a retainer, if needed, and any other additional clauses, such as non-disclosure, exclusivity, and right-to-terminate clauses.

-A client may insert a right to terminate clause, which gives them the ability to prematurely end the agreement if they are unsatisfied with the performance and abilities of the consultant.
-They will have to pay the consultant for hours worked, but will not have to pay the remainder of the amount.
-They may also be entitled to a complete refund if no work had been done.
+A client may insert a right-to-terminate clause, which gives them the ability to prematurely end the contract if they are unsatisfied with the performance and abilities of the consultant.
+They will have to pay the consultant for the hours worked, but they will not have to pay the remainder of the amount.
+They may also be entitled to a complete refund if no work has been done.